Sailendra-Bhantana/Band-Name-Generator/README.md

 # Band-Name-Generator
-Simple Python project built using basic print and input function along with concatenation.
+- Simple Python project, built using basic print and input function along with concatenation.